Concrete Compass: Offsite concrete construction

 - Offsite Concrete Construction is a free-to-download publication which includes guidance and benefits of using offsite concrete construction and delves into details of some of the more common techniques.
 This 24-page guide is a great starting point for those wanting a comprehensive overview of design considerations.

 - Residential Cellular Concrete Buildings technical guide, includes detailed ‘How-To’ guidance on construction systems, including crosswall, tunnelform and twin wall.

-- Concrete offsite solutions on-demand webinar.
-This webinar, presented by Elaine Toogood, head of architecture at The Concrete Centre explains the range of offsite solutions available in concrete and their benefits, along with design guidance for their use.
+- Concrete Offsite Solutions on-demand webinar This webinar explains the range of offsite solutions available in concrete and their benefits, along with design guidance for their use.